Gazikumukh Khanate: Military actions

 In 1796 Catherine II of Russia sent general Valerian Zubov for further conquest of southern Dagestan during the Persian Expedition of 1796.
 General Zubov invaded Quba Khanate and Derbent.
 After the death of Catherine II, Russian troops pulled out of southern Dagestan.

-Ali Kayaev wrote that in 1797 Surkhay-khan II gave decisive battles in Karachay–Cherkessia.
+Al-Ghumuqi wrote that in 1797 Surkhay-khan II gave decisive battles in Karachay–Cherkessia.
 In 1803 Octobers 22, Surkhay-khan II crossed Alazani and attacked the Kabardin battalion of Tiflis regiment, under the command of Major-General Gulyakov.
 Gordin Y. A. wrote that "Surkhay-khan II is one of the strongest Lezgin rulers in Dagestan".

 In 1811 December 15, generals Guryev and Khatuntsev besieged the fortress of Kurakh where Surkhay-khan II resided.
 After the battle Surkhay-khan II retreated to Gazi-Kumukh.
 General Khatuntsev passed the management of Kurakh, the capital of Kura region, to Aslan-bek son of Shahmardan-bek.

 In May 1813 Surkhay-khan II attacked the Kurakh garrison, but was repelled by Aslan-bek.
 Surkhay-khan II passed the management of khanate to his son Murtazali-bek and left for Tabriz to shah Abbas-Mirza.
 Surkhay-khan II was not able to win over the shah.